-- Three letters of recommendation, one from each of the following: a) most recent employer; b) a health care professional preferably a licensed physician or a CRNA, and c) former teacher who can attest the academic suitability to pursue graduate education.
-The letters should reflect an accurate appraisal of clinical skills, experience, and independent decision making.
+- Three letters of recommendation.
+One from each of the following: a) most recent employer; b) a health care professional preferably a licensed physician or a CRNA, and c) previous teacher that can attest the academic suitability to pursue graduate education.
+The letters should reflect an accurate appraisal of clinical skills, experience, and independent decision-making.
+Recommendation Letter Format.

-- Sign a written commitment to sit for NCE within 120 days after completing the clinical and didactic requirements.
+- Submit a written commitment to sit for National Certification Examination (NCE) within 120 days after completing the clinical and didactic requirements.

-- Complete the official application kit and submit the supporting documentation required.
+- Complete the Medical Sciences Campus’ Online Admissions Form and submit the supporting documentation required.
 Please visit this link for information regarding application deadline.

 Program’s Length of Study